 It’s no secret that I love stone circles and other old stony places.
 I visit them.
 A lot.
 I hug them.
 Quite a bit.
 And I write about them.
-Aikey Brae, above, is probably my absolute favourite.
+Aikey Brae, above, is my absolute favourite.
 The circle in my books is loosely based on this one.
 I’ve blogged about it here in the snow and here after the trees were felled.

 Today I’m sharing some older photos of ancient sites that I’ve not used before, so they may not be too perfect, but I hope they capture the spirit of these special places.